 write an essay test during orientation or

-All entering first-year students take the English essay placement if they choose not to submit an English portfolio .
+All entering first-year students take the English essay placement if they choose not to submit an English portfolio.
 In the exam, students respond to one of two prompts.
-Preparation, in the form of an outline, may be done in advance.
+Preparation, in the form of an outline, may be done

 The mathematics and reading exams are computer-based examinations: